xy3/SimpleCrypter/README.md

 # SimpleCrypter
 POC XOR Encrypter

-Currently only XOR ciphers a file with a password.
+Currently just XOR ciphers a file with a password.

 ## TODO:
 * Stub